igsl-group/JiraDashboardMigrator/README.md

 1. Network access to Jira Cloud for REST API calls.

 ## Limitations
+### Object Mapping
+1. Some object types cannot be mapped due to having no uniquely identifiable properties (agile board, sprint).
+### Filter
+1. Jira Cloud no longer support issueFunction in JQL.
+So you can expect filters to be not migrated.
+1. JQL functions introduced by plugins are also not supported in Jira Cloud.
+1. Object references in JQL functions will be translated to display name if possible.
+If that object type's display name can clash, then it will be translated to object id.
+### Dashboard
 1. You need to define a mapping configuration for each dashboard gadget type.
 1. Atlassian REST API only supports creating dashboard in 2-column layout.
-1. Some object types cannot be mapped due to having no uniquely identifiable properties (agile board, sprint).
+1. There's no REST API to modify dashboard permissions.
+As a result, we cannot update existing dashboards.
+Instead, a new dashboard is created and its owner changed to target user.
+If a dashboard with same name already exists, the new dashboard will be renamed by appending timestamp as suffix.

 ## Configuration
 Edit config.json and update source and target information.